gabtar/tstruco/README.md

 # Commands:

 - [x] Play card command
-    - [ ] TODO: play a card that ends the round/hand/game
+    - [x] TODO: play a card that ends the round/hand/game
+    - [ ] Turns of the next.
+The winner of the previos round starts playing a card.
 - [x] New Game command
 - [x] New Hand command
 - [x] Chant Envido command